-Q: What are the claim timely filing guidelines?
+Q: What is the claim timely filing guideline?
 How can I prevent claim denials and/or rejects for untimely filing?

 For all claims

 • Claims with a February 29 DOS must be filed by February 28 of the following year to be considered filed timely.

-• Electronic claims -- The electronic data interchange (EDI) system accepts claims 24/7; however, claims received after 6 p.m. eastern time (ET) or on a weekend or holiday are considered received the next business day.
+• Electronic claims -- The electronic data interchange (EDI) system accepts claims 24/7; however, claims received after 6 p.m.
+ET or on a weekend or holiday are considered received the next business day.

 • Paper claims -- Timeliness is calculated based on contractor receipt date, not the postmark date when the claim was mailed, so please allow time for mailing.